guptavik/ear4-assign2/README.md

 - Shows file information: name, size (formatted and in bytes), and MIME type
 - Files are stored in the `uploads/` directory

+### Word to One-Hot Vectors (AI Application)
+- Converts a list of words into their one-hot vector representations.
+- Displays unique words and their corresponding vectors in a table format.
+- Supports space or comma-separated input of 10-n words.

+### Token Length Checker (AI Application)
+- Counts the number of tokens (words, simply split by spaces) in a given paragraph.
+- Provides a quick way to estimate text length in terms of tokens.

+## How to Use

+1. **Animal Selection:**
+   - Click on any of the three checkboxes (Cat, Dog, Elephant)
+   - The corresponding animal emoji and name will be displayed
+   - Only one animal can be selected at a time

+2. **File Upload:**
+   - Either click on the upload area or drag and drop a file
+   - After upload, you'll see the file's name, size, and type
+   - Files are saved to the `uploads/` directory

+3. **Word to One-Hot Vectors:**
+   - Navigate to the "Word to One-Hot Vectors" application from the main page.
+   - Enter a list of words in the provided text area (space or comma separated).
+   - Click "Get One-Hot Vectors" to see the results in a table.

+4. **Token Length Checker:**
+   - Navigate to the "Token Length Checker" application from the main page.
+   - Enter a paragraph or text in the provided text area.
+   - Click "Count Tokens" to see the total token count.

+## Technologies Used

+- **Backend:** Flask (Python)
+- **Frontend:** HTML5, CSS3, JavaScript (Vanilla)
+- **Styling:** Modern CSS with gradients and animations
+- **File Handling:** Werkzeug for secure file uploads
+- **AI Features:** Word to One-Hot Vector encoding, Token Length Checker

+## Notes

+- Maximum file upload size is set to 16MB
+- Animal images are displayed using emojis for demonstration
+- The application includes drag-and-drop functionality for file uploads
+- Responsive design works on both desktop and mobile devices

 ## Setup and Installation

 1. **Install Python dependencies:**